homanchou/xr/book/03-Starting-the-Project.md

 ```

 This function will randomly sample from a list of characters ranging between 0-9, A-Z and a-z.
 Altogther that is 10 + 26 + 26 = 62 symbols.
-If set a length of 5, that's 62^5 or nearly a 1 in a billion chance of collision.
-That should be plenty for our uses.
+If the function makes a random string for a length of 5 symbols, that's 62^5 possible combinations or nearly a 1 in a billion chance of collision.
+That should be plenty random enough for our uses.

 ### Use Random ID in the Create Rooms Function